dsidavis/RFundamentals/VectorHierarchy.md

 vectors and lists (although we can create lists with a call to vector()!)

-Vectors are homogeneous in that all the elements must have the same type and R will insist on this
+Vectors are homogeneous in that all the elements must have the same type and R will make this happen automatically by coercion.

 Lists can be heterogeneous, i.e. each element can have a different type.

 There are 4 fundamental vector types that people encounter most often.